When Is the Best Time

 Las Tintoreras (Google Maps)

 Another excellent snorkelling spot is the Las Tintoreras, just a 5 minutes boat ride to a lagoon for $ 25.
 The trip duration is three hours and takes part during low tide when the ocean life stays inside the lagoon.
 When we left the harbour, we spotted penguins on a rock.
 The first stop was at the islet Las Tintoreras where you may spot white-tip reef sharks in a channel and iguanas as well.
 Then the boat brought us to a lagoon full of green sea turtles, rays, huge fish.
 There were so many turtles in there due to a cleaning station that we had to make sure not to touch them.
 The visibility was excellent.

-- Take a horse to the summit of the Serra Negra with an enormous crater on 1124 m elevation.
-Hike from here to Volcano Chico, last eruption in 2005.
+- Take a horse to the summit of the Serra Negra with an enormous crater at 1124 m elevation.
+Hike from here to Volcano Chico, the last eruption in 2005.
 Your accommodation can organize excursions for you.
 It may cost roughly $50.
 Check the alerts first.
 We skipped this tour because some parts and the summit were closed.
 Bring a rain jacket; the volcano is often covered in clouds.

 - Visit the Wall of Tears if you have a day to spare.
 Prisoners built the 100 m long wall with lava rocks in the penal colony between 1944 and 1959.

-- Spend at least three nights better four on Isabela.
+- Spend at least three nights, better four on Isabela.
 We loved the relaxed atmosphere and the slower pace on Isabela.

-Santa Cruz the Main Island
+Santa Cruz, the Main Island

 Tortuga Bay - plenty of marine iguanas